lscheibel/redux-yjs-bindings/README.md

 ### Undefined in Array (`[undefined]`) Not Supported

-As per [Redux guidelines](https://redux.js.org/style-guide/style-guide#do-not-put-non-serializable-values-in-state-or-actions) values in teh store should be JSON serializable.
+As per [Redux guidelines](https://redux.js.org/style-guide/style-guide#do-not-put-non-serializable-values-in-state-or-actions) values in the store should be JSON serializable.
 While undefined values are mostly supported by this library, Yjs currently doesn't support undefined in arrays.
 However, undefined as a primitive or as object values works just fine, even though they are technically not a part of JSON.